-Campers, hikers, and rock climbers use carabiners for different tasks.
+Hikers, hammock-lovers, and both trad and multi-pitch climbers all use carabiners for different tasks.
 However, choosing a good one for the job can be tricky.
 Fortunately, we have the solution.
-Our buying guide will help you find the best carabiners for climbing or securing your extra camping supplies on your backpack.
+Our buying guide will help you find the best carabiners for belaying, carrying your keys, or securing your extra camping supplies on your backpack.

 Why Trust Us